synchronizing/mitm/docs/source/docs/internals.rst

     .. method:: client_data(connection: Connection, data: bytes) -> bytes
         :async:
         :staticmethod:

-        Modifying the request will only modify the request sent to the destination server, and not the first request `mitm`` interprets.
-In other words, modifying the 'Host' headers will not change the destination server.

         Raw TLS/SSL handshake is not sent through this method.
 Everything should be decrypted beforehand.